 According to the department of defense, Real-Time Fleet Management would reduce the fuel costs by 25 percent.

 6) Efficient Inventory Management

 Guns, tanks, cartridges and a lot more tools are required in the military.
-These weapons are shipped with a great security, but manual management and update of these items in to inventory is complex and less efficient.
+These weapons are shipped with a great security, but manual management and update of these items into inventory is complex and less efficient.
 With RFID trackers, one could have real-time visibility into inventory and supply chain.

 In the technology era, realizing the benefits of tested and proven IoT applications, defense system can perfectly monetize the intelligence and strengthens the army forces.
-The solution enable impeccable management of large number of assets, brings good coordination among complex processes, and establish a network for strong connectivity in the military.
+The solution enables impeccable management of large number of assets, brings good coordination among complex processes, and establish a network for strong connectivity in the military.

 Are you ready to drive a big transformation and reap the benefits with IoT technology investment?
 Adopt affordable internet of things and start saving huge bucks.